 Households with a child support sanction can restore Cash Assistance and Medicaid benefits by informing the NY City Office of Child Support Services that they are willing to comply with the child support program.
 Clients can call 929-221-7676 or email email@example.com , or write to the NYC Office of Child Support Services, PO Box 830, Canal Street Station, New York, NY 10013.
 Clients should provide their name, case number and contact information.

 Letters were mailed to clients with a child support sanction informing them of this.
 For more information go to https://www1.nyc.gov/site/hra/help/child-support-services.page.

 DRUG AND ALCOHOL SCREENINGS

-Applicants/recipients (A/R) must complete a drug and alcohol screenings over the phone with HRA staff through June 6, 2020.
+Applicants/recipients (A/R) must complete a drug and alcohol screenings by phone with HRA staff through September 4, 2020.
 A/R can be sanctioned for failure to comply, if they do not have good cause for completing a telephone screening.